How will Brexit affect your consumer rights?

 There are some circumstances where the Consumer Contracts Regulations won’t give you a right to cancel.

-These include, CDs, DVDs or software if you've broken the seal on the wrapping, perishable items, tailor-made or personalised items.
+These include, CDs, DVDs or software if you've broken the seal on the wrapping, perishable items and tailor-made or personalised items.

-Also included are are goods that have been mixed inseparably with other items after delivery.
+Also included are goods that have been mixed inseparably with other items after delivery.

 Always check the terms and conditions

-Fourteen days is the minimum cancellation period that consumers must be given and many sellers choose to exceed this, so always check the terms and conditions in case you have longer to change your mind.
+The minimum cancellation period that you must be given is 14 days but many sellers choose to exceed this, so always check the terms and conditions in case you have longer to change your mind.